25020076/dsp_at2_25020076/README.md

 1. Ensure you have Python installed.
 This project uses Python version 3.11.
 2. Clone the repository to your local machine.
 3. Navigate to the project directory.
-4. Install the required packages using pip: pip install -r requirements.txt (Note: Ensure you have a `requirements.txt` file with all the necessary packages and their versions.)
+4. Install the required packages using pip:

 ## How to Run the Program
 1. Navigate to the project directory in your terminal or command prompt.